goreleaser/goreleaser/docs/060-archive.md

   format_overrides:
     - goos: windows
       format: zip

-  # Replacements for GOOS and GOARCH in the archive name.
-  # Keys should be valid GOOSs or GOARCHs.
-  # Values are the respective replacements.
-  # Default is empty.
-  replacements:
-    amd64: 64-bit
-    386: 32-bit
-    darwin: macOS
-    linux: Tux

   # Additional files/globs you want to add to the archive.
   # Defaults are any files matching `LICENCE*`, `LICENSE*`,